Abel Manomey: Dreams FC

 Manomey joined Ghanaian club Dreams FC in April 2020.
 He signed a two-year deal with the Accra-based side after passing his mandatory medical check up.
 He was later named on the club's squad list for the 2020–21 Ghana Premier League season.
 On 16 November 2020, he made his debut, coming on in the 72nd minute for Ali Huzaif in a goalless draw against International Allies.

 College career

 Manomey played for the University of Education, Winneba (UEW) football team on both occasions whilst studying for his degree and masters.
-He played a critical role in the teams performances in the GUSA (Ghana Universities Sports Association) games.
+He played a critical role in the team's performances in the GUSA (Ghana Universities Sports Association) games.
 He was the top scorer of the GUSA 2020 games hosted by the University of Ghana, Legon after scoring 10 goals in 10 matches.
 He holds all-time top scorer record in the university games GUSA with 39 goals from 35 games in six tournaments.